Josh Thompson (defensive back)

-Josh Thompson (born October 20, 1998) is an American football cornerback for the Tennessee Titans of the National Football League (NFL).
+Josh Thompson (born October 20, 1998) is an American professional football safety.
 He played college football at Texas.

 Early years

 Thompson attended Nacogdoches High School in Nacogdoches, Texas.
-A 4-star recruit, he committed to Texas to play college football on July 27, 2016.
+A four-star recruit, he committed to Texas to play college football on July 27, 2016.
 He chose Texas over, among others, Baylor, Kansas State, Minnesota, Mississippi, Missouri, Penn State, and UCLA.

 College career

 Thompson played at Texas from 2017 to 2021.
 During his career he had 108 tackles (79 solo), five tackles for loss, two interceptions, one fumble recovery, one touchdown, and seven pass break-ups in 37 games.

 Professional career

 Jacksonville Jaguars

-On May 2, 2022, Thompson signed with the Jacksonville Jaguars as an undrafted free agent following the 2022 NFL Draft.
+On May 2, 2022, Thompson signed with the Jacksonville Jaguars as an undrafted free agent following the 2022 NFL draft.
 On August 30, 2022, after the final roster cutdown of the preseason, Thompson made the 53-man roster for the 2022 season, but was waived the next day and re-signed to the practice squad.